deepuzz11/TriageXpert/README.md

 TriageXpert is a proof-of-concept web application engineered to perform preliminary medical pre-screening.
 The system leverages a sophisticated architecture combining Natural Language Processing (NLP) with advanced Large Language Models (LLMs) to analyze user-reported symptoms against their unique medical profile.
 The objective is to produce a structured, informational report that assists users in understanding the potential urgency of their health concerns and identifying appropriate next steps.

+This project emphasizes privacy (no data storage), accessibility (mobile-friendly), and professional medical disclaimers.
+It's built as a Flask web app with client-side JavaScript for interactivity and server-side Python for API integration.

+### Key Objectives
+- Assist users in understanding symptom urgency (Emergency, Urgent, Routine).
+- Deliver Gemini-generated, structured health assessments with clinical summaries, differential diagnoses, and care plans.
+- Promote preventive health through curated tips and tools.

 ---

 ### **Disclaimer of Medical Liability**